Netta Rheinberg

+Early life and education

+Rheinberg was born in Brondesbury in London.
+Her father was a businessman and inventor, Julius Rheinberg.
+Netta attended South Hampstead High School, studied languages abroad, and then went to secretarial college.

+Career

+Rheinberg started her career as temporary secretary at Stowe School, moved to a hearing aid company, and from there to her parents' textile business.

+Cricket

-Her single Test match came on England's tour of Australia in 1948/49.
+Rheinberg's single Test match came on England's tour of Australia in 1948/49.
 She was the team's manager, and had to play in the match because of injuries to other players.
 She made a "pair", becoming the first woman to do so on Test debut.

+She was the manager of the 1957-58 tour of Australia and New Zealand, and commented that each woman on the team had to raise £400 for their costs.
+"Some sawed and sold logs, others packed chocolates and sold jam jars."

 Rheinberg was most notable in the women's game as an administrator and journalist.
 Rachael Heyhoe-Flint, the former England captain, said of her work as an administrator, "Netta was an action girl.
 We had very few people then, and she galvanised activity, partly just by having a great personality and a sense of humour."

 "For a north London Jew, playing cricket for England and being one of the game’s most important administrators is about as well-trodden a career path as prime minister or bacon-buttie salesman," wrote Rob Steen shortly after her death aged 94 in 2006.
 "That Rheinberg happened to be a woman made her accomplishments all the more admirable."

 She was secretary of the Women's Cricket Association in 1945 and from 1948 to 1958.
 She was also membership secretary and vice-chairman of the Cricket Society.
 She edited the magazine Women's Cricket, reported on women's cricket for Wisden for more than thirty years, and wrote a regular column for The Cricketer.

-With Heyhoe-Flint as co-author, Rheinberg wrote a history of the women's game.
+With Heyhoe-Flint as co-author, Rheinberg wrote a history of the women's game, Fair Play - the story of women's cricket, Angus & Robertson, 1976.

 In 1999 she was one of the first ten women to be awarded honorary membership of MCC.